astronomer/astro-docs/enterprise/v0.23/04_deploy/03_deploy-cli.md

 For more information about what gets built into your image, read [Customize your Image](/docs/enterprise/v0.23/develop/customize-image/).

-> **Note:** For Airflow Deployments using an NFS volume-based method for DAG deployment, DAGs cannot be deployed via the CLI and must be added directly to the NFS volume.
-For more information, read [Deploy DAGs to an NFS Volume](/docs/enterprise/v0.23/deploy/deploy-nfs).

 ## Next Steps: Organize Astronomer

 While the specific needs of your organization might require a slightly different structure than what's described here, these are some general best practices to consider when working with Astronomer: